LEGAL and DISCLOSURES

 CPI: Consumer Price Index.
 It is a measure that examines the weighted average of prices of a basket of consumer goods and services, such as transportation, food and medical care.
 It is calculated by taking price changes for each item in the predetermined basket of goods and averaging them.
 Changes in the CPI are used to assess price changes associated with the cost of living.

 Credit Index Excess Return: A monthly excess return is the difference between total returns of the security and an implied Treasury portfolio matching the term-structure profile of that security.
 Total returns can be compounded.
 By separately compounding these two series of monthly total returns, we arrive at the two periodic total returns.
 The difference between them is the periodic excess return.
+Where index data is discussed, fixed income market data provided is for informational use only and is not representative of account performance.
+It is not possible to invest directly in an index.

 Credit Risk: Risk of loss of principal or loss of a financial reward stemming from a borrower’s failure to repay a loan or otherwise meet a contractual obligation.